cjjohansen/LunarRockets3/README.md

 # 🪐 Backend Engineer Challenge: Rockets - Solution 🚀

+## Notice
+1. Rockets.exe will probably not work with this implementation.
+I could probably fix this quite easily.
+But don't waste time trying to run it.

 ## Initial thoughts and steps 👋

 1. Make sure that .exe works.
 Done!
 (Needs to be executed from command prompt --help works)